phossa2/config/README.md

   [Interop Container Delegate Lookup](https://github.com/container-interop/fig-standards/blob/master/proposed/container.md)

   - Calls to the `get()` method should only return an entry if the entry is part of the config registry.
-If the entry is not part of the registry, an `NULL` will be returned as described in `ConfigInterface`.
+If the entry is not part of the registry, a `NULL` will be returned as described in `ConfigInterface`.

   - Calls to the `has()` method should only return true if the entry is part